 The Mountain Church seeks to be a family centered and saturated in the gospel of Jesus Christ.
 Although we desire to be a family in our honesty, transparency, intimacy and love for one another, we are not a closed, exclusive, or inward focused faith community.
-We aspire to be a church where skeptics and doubters can ask questions about God and the claims of Christianity.
+We aspire to be a church where those who are skeptical or curious can ask questions about God and the claims of Christianity.
 Christians and non-Christians both experience doubt and we seek to maintain an environment in which they can express themselves and are taken seriously.
-We welcome skeptics, nonbelievers, and seekers to join us as a learning, growing community.
+We welcome all people to join us as a learning, growing community.

 For a more in depth description of the phrase "Gospel-centered family" learn more about our vision and core values.